DodoBirby/metroid-prime-origins-archi-rando/README.md

 ## Running the client

 Now that you have patched your game, you are ready to actually play!

-Note if you are playing a solo seed there is an alternate way to play that doesn't even require installing Archipelago!
-(See below)

 I will be assuming you know how to install the apworld and generate a seed (or you have a host who can generate a seed for you).